When Dialects Collide: How Socioeconomic Mixing Affects Language Use: Empirical results

 \subsection{Assortative mixing and language variation}

-To understand better the reasons behind the differences between the observed metropolitan areas, we study the mobility mixing patterns of their population.
-Following the origin and destination of the mobility of individuals we can observe how much people from different socioeconomic classes may meet and mix with each other in a given urban environment.
+To understand better the origin of the differences between the observed metropolitan areas, we study the mobility mixing patterns of their population.
+Following the areas visited by individuals in their daily mobility, we can observe how much people from different socioeconomic classes may meet and mix with each other in a given urban environment.
 Arguably, this may affect the language variety they adopt, assuming that segregated groups may influence less each other and adopt different varieties, while well-mixed populations may speak a similar language.
 To quantify mobility mixing in cities we measure their mobility assortativity~\cite{HilmanSocioeconomicBiases2022} in terms of movements between locations of different SES.
+To establish this measure, for the same population of users we first take the inferred SES of each one of them and segment them into $n_{\sigma}$ equally populated SE classes.
+Since the assigned SES indicator, i.e. average income, is the same for every user living in the same MSOA, they will all necessarily be assigned to the same class.
+Considering the cells in a given metropolitan area, we rank them by increasing average net income.
+We get their population from the census, denoted $N_c$ for each cell $c$ in the following.
+Denoting $I_c$ the set of cells with an average income lower than or equal to $c$'s, we determine the SE class of $c$ as:

+with $\left\lceil \cdot \right\rceil$ representing the ceiling function and $n_{\sigma}$ the number of classes we wish to define. $\sigma_c$ takes integer values between $1$ and $n_{\sigma}$, both included, the former corresponding to the cells of lowest income, and the latter to the ones of highest income.

+Next, we record $t_{u, c}$, the proportion of trips made by a user $u$ to cell $c$, by counting the number of geotagged tweets posted by user $u$ in every cell $c$.
+The same set of geotagged tweets as the one used to infer the users' residence is used to compute $t_{u, c}$.
+This allows us to introduce the probability for an individual to visit a cell of class $k$ knowing that they reside in a cell of class $l$: